Société Jersiaise: Citizen Science and Culture through the Sections

 The Société uses the term "citizen science and culture" to mean research and study conducted with participation by members of the public who are amateur/nonprofessional researchers or participants of science, social science and many other disciplines.
 It can also be used to mean working as part of a collaborative effort or project with professional scientists and academics working in a wider field, particularly in relation to the collection of data or information.

-Being a member of one of the Société Jersiaise’s many Sections, enables ordinary members of the public to participate in such research and study and be part of the expansion of knowledge in many subjects.
-It can and does connect the Société and its members to international professional researchers and academics and effectively makes them part of the wider teams working in the relevant fields.
+Being a member of one of the Société Jersiaise's many Sections, enables ordinary members of the public to participate in such research and study.
+It connects the Société and its members to international professional researchers and academics, allowing them to participate in wider teams working in the relevant fields.

 It is not necessary to have professional qualifications or experience in the relevant field, just a keen interest and enthusiasm and a willingness to learn through participation.

 The Société is a unique charitable organisation within Jersey which allows ordinary "citizens" to participate in this way.